Winna Mines original 2026: 5x5 Mines grid at $1 minimum

 - Variance dominates session-level outcomes, especially at high bomb counts and high cash-out points.
 A push-to-bust session can wipe accumulated multipliers and run drawdowns past the bankroll fast.

 - The Mines strategy math says no cash-out pattern beats the house edge regardless of brand.
-The cross-brand walkthrough is at the conditional-probability framework.
+The cross-brand walkthrough is at close read.

 - Auto-bet at high round counts on any brand is an exposure multiplier.
 Winna Mines auto-bet has the same risk profile.